Here you will learn 11 English idioms for progress and speed. Get your skates on, take your finger out, at a snail’s pace meaning and more.

 We can also use this phrase when we don’t want to finish a job too quickly.
-If we finish it too quickly someone might give us something else to do.
+If we finish it too quickly, someone might give us something else to do.

 A bit like the previous idiom (put the brakes on) this refers to not being in a hurry and suggests there is plenty of time.

 It’s more slang expression than the other and a little bit rude but it is in very common use.
-When somebody is a little bit frustrated or annoyed of someone’s lack of progress, they tell them to take the finger out.
+When somebody is a little bit frustrated or annoyed by someone’s lack of progress, they tell them to take the finger out.

-ex.
 My boss was waiting for the sales report for several weeks, he finally lost his patience and screamed at me to take my finger out and have the report on his desk by lunchtime.

-ex.
 My son was training to persuade me to invest heavily in a new laptop for him.
 When he showed me the price on the internet, my only comment was: “On your bike (get lost), you can make do with the one you have”.